22-23 April 2026

 The prevailing venture model used in growth markets is not localized; it is often risk-averse, and short-term, which stifles innovation in growth markets.
 This hands-on, by-invitation workshop confronts this misalignment.
 We will deconstruct outdated finance models and introduce Systemic Investing, an approach that intentionally links financial returns with local realities.

-Facilitators: Walid Bakr, Head of Strategy & Business Development, Middle East & Africa, Bühler Group and Jason Jay, Director of the MIT Sloan Sustainability Initiative
+Facilitators: Jason Jay, Director of the MIT Sloan Sustainability Initiative and Walid Bakr, Head of Strategy & Business Development, Middle East & Africa, Bühler Group

 3. ROUNDTABLE: ENGAGING THE DIASPORA IN INNOVATION DRIVEN ENTREPRENEURSHIP GROWTH (By Invitation Only)